Two Crossings of the Katy Railway

 reorganized pursuant to a new Texas charter to be enacted by the Legislature.

-the Legislature did.
+Katy was a "foreign" railroad that might soon own the I&GN.
 Hogg was vigorously opposed to the idea of a "foreign"

 prevent the Katy from taking any action to oust Gould.
 Keeping the I&GN out of